 Using Zoom to support virtual presentations creates an opportunity to include participants who can’t travel, but it also requires special handling to make the most of the remote situation.
 AFS has tips for planning ahead to ensure successful virtual presentations.

-This year, we accepted a limited number of virtual presentations to be scheduled with in-person presentations in live hybrid sessions, using Zoom to connect the panelists and manage Q&A. Most hybrid sessions will be recorded to provide the opportunity for asynchronous access, but presenters can opt-out of recording by contacting [email protected].
+This year, to maintain the accessibility created by virtual presentations for presenters who cannot travel, AFS is offering two days of dedicated virtual programming, October 11-12, in addition to a limited number of hybrid sessions during our four-day, in-person gathering in Portland, Oregon, November 1-4.
+Fully virtual and hybrid sessions will be run through Zoom to connect the panelists and manage Q&A. Most hybrid sessions will be recorded to provide the opportunity for asynchronous access, but presenters can opt-out of recording by contacting [email protected].

-AFS will provide Zoom meeting access using the Annual Meeting Hub, as well as assistance as needed for the virtual presenters and hybrid session chairs.
+AFS will provide Zoom meeting access using the Annual Meeting Hub, as well as assistance as needed for virtual and hybrid session chairs and presenters.

-Registered virtual attendees may be able to connect to live sessions, but AFS does not have capacity to provide technical support for audience members.
-Recordings of most hybrid sessions will be available within 48 hours for asynchronous access.
+Registered virtual attendees may be able to connect to live sessions during both the fully virtual and in-person portions of the meeting, but AFS does not have capacity to provide technical support for audience members.
+Recordings of most virtual and hybrid sessions will be available within 48 hours for asynchronous access.